VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--docker-image-registry`

-The image registry, if will be empty it will be used default registry
+The image registry; if empty, it will use the default registry

 #### `--docker-image-repository`